lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 We see that our average communality is 0.28.
 These two criteria suggest that we may not have the best solution.
 That said (in our defense):

-*  We used the scree plot as a guide and it was very clear.
+*  We used the scree plot as a guide, and it was very clear.
 *  We have an adequate sample size and that was supported with the KMO.
 *  Are the number of factors consistent with theory?
 We have not yet inspected the factor loadings.
 This will provide us with more information.